 One can obtain the same convergence rates and variable selection properties as for spike--and--slab posteriors, under similar conditions for the parameter $\lambda$ and the design matrix $X$.
-Laplace slabs should be preferred to Gaussian slabs in the prior distribution (but not so in $\mathcal{Q}$), for the same reasons as for plain spike--and--slab.
-The computation of the VB posterior is an optimization problem which can be treated using the coordinate--ascent variational inference (CAVI) algorithm: the parameters $\gamma_i, \mu_i, \sigma_i^2$ are sequentially updated while approximating at each step the posterior by the variational sub--class that keeps all parameters but one fixed.
-One main advantage of VB is computational speed.
-The tuning of the procedure needs some care though --- the slab parameter $\lambda$ needs to be chosen, and the output of the CAVI algorithm is particularly sensible in the order in which parameters are updated.
+Laplace slabs should be preferred to Gaussian slabs in the prior distribution (but not so in $\mathcal{Q}$), for the same reasons as for plain spike-and-slab.
+The computation of the VB posterior is an optimization problem that can be solved using the coordinate ascent variational inference (CAVI) algorithm: the parameters $\gamma_i, \mu_i, \sigma_i^2$ are sequentially updated, with the posterior approximated at each step by the variational subclass that keeps all parameters but one fixed.
+The main advantage of VB is computational speed.
+The procedure's tuning needs some care.
+However, the slab parameter $\lambda$ needs to be chosen, and the output of the CAVI algorithm is susceptible to the order in which parameters are updated.
 Ray and Szab\'o \cite{rayszabo19} proposed a prioritized update scheme to handle this issue.
 Similar results for VB--posteriors for the logistic regression were derived by Ray et al. \cite{rsc20}.
 If the goal is inference on a finite subset of coordinates (such as a given coordinate, e.g., $\beta_1$, or any finite subset of $\beta_i$'s) Castillo et al. \cite{clrt24} proposed a VB class inspired by the reparameterization considered by Yang \cite{yang19}, derive asymptotic normality of the marginal VB posterior for the coordinates of interest in the form of a Bernstein-von Mises theorem if the covariates are not too correlated and provide empirical evidence under both low and high correlation among covariates.

 }